RolandMarchand/lazarus-manor/static/posts/plot-outline/template.md

 - [ ] Does the protagonist's outcome make sense considering the morality of their decision to the test?

-- [ ] If the protagonist is morally wrong, do they definitively lose the final confrontation?
+- [ ] If the protagonist is morally wrong, do they lose the final confrontation?

 - [ ] If the protagonist is morally right, does the protagonist reverse the situation by their own efforts?